Temporal Motifs for Financial Networks: A Study on Mercari, JPMC, and Venmo Platforms

 \subsection{Financial Networks and Fraud Detection}

-The advance of machine learning and data mining techniques brings numerous computational and statistical methods for detecting financial frauds.
-When fraudulent and non-fraudulent samples are available, a common approach is to train a classifier based on transaction attributes such as transaction amount, user segmentation, destination, text messages \cite{bolton2002statistical, yue2007review, ngai2011application, west2016intelligent, abdallah2016fraud, sadgali2019performance}.
-Such approaches suffer from the drawback that many of these features can be easily faked by knowledgeable fraudsters.
+Advances in machine learning and data mining have introduced various computational methods for detecting financial fraud.
+When labeled data is available, classifiers are trained on features like transaction amount, user segmentation, and text~\cite{west2016intelligent,abdallah2016fraud,sadgali2019performance}.
+However, such features can be easily manipulated by fraudsters.

-Network-based fraud detection algorithms are developed to address this issue. \citeauthor{wang2008recommending} (\citeyear{wang2008recommending}) used k-core and center weights algorithms as social network indicators to measure the risks of collusion associated with an account. \citeauthor{savage2017detection} (\citeyear{savage2017detection}) introduced an anomaly detection algorithm to identify money laundering activities by extracting community structures and analyzing group behavior. \citeauthor{van2017gotcha} (\citeyear{van2017gotcha}) exploited and integrated network-based and intrinsic features for fraud detection, which includes the degrees, triangles, and the similarity of the neighborhoods. \citeauthor{li2020flowscope} (\citeyear{li2020flowscope}) proposed a metric to measure the high volume of money flows and spot money laundering behavior. \citeauthor{kodate2020detecting} (\citeyear{kodate2020detecting}) measured the local network characteristics, such as the local degree and clustering coefficient, and used random forest classifiers to detect problematic transactions in online e-commerce networks.
-Note that most of the existing studies do not consider the timestamp and chronological order of the events, which may be crucial in detecting the fraudulent activities.

-Another approach to tackle fraud detection is learning graph embeddings. \citeauthor{liu2018heterogeneous} (\citeyear{liu2018heterogeneous}) developed a graph neural network (GNN) approach to learn discriminative embeddings from heterogeneous account-device graphs and detect malicious account. \citeauthor{yu2018netwalk} (\citeyear{yu2018netwalk}) combined random walks with auto-encoders to detect structural anomalies for dynamic graphs. \citeauthor{wang2019semi} (\citeyear{wang2019semi}) proposed a semi-supervised attentive graph neural network to utilize the multi-view labeled and unlabeled data for fraud detection.
-One downside of the graph embeddings approaches is that GNN models are computationally expensive and difficult to scale up for large temporal graphs.
-In addition, they often lack explainability and cannot justify the details of fraud patterns.